OscarF/dotfiles/README.md

 # Modern Dotfiles

-**Modern macOS development environment with Zsh, Oh My Zsh, Starship, and modern CLI tools**
+**Modern macOS development environment for Apple Silicon with Zsh, Oh My Zsh, Starship, and modern CLI tools**

 Automated configuration for shell, git, and system settings using GNU Stow for symlink management.